How to Download Files from URL in Python

 Learn how to use requests and tqdm libraries to build a powerful file downloader with progress bar using Python.

 Downloading files from the Internet is one of the most common daily tasks to perform on the Web.
-It is important due to the fact that a lot of successful software allows their users to download files from the Internet.
+It is important because a lot of successful software allows their users to download files from the Internet.

-In this tutorial, you will learn how you can download files over HTTP in Python using the requests library.
+In this tutorial, you will learn how to download files over HTTP in Python using the requests library.

 Related: How to Use Hash Algorithms in Python using hashlib.